th-in-gs/YACYAML/ReadMe.md

 ## What it is

-- YACYAML reads and writes YAML, a friendier, more human, plain text replacement for plists or JSON.
+- YACYAML reads and writes YAML, a friendlier, more human, plain text replacement for plists or JSON.
 - YACYAML also works as a drop-in replacement for NSKeyedArchiver and NSKeyedUnarchiver in most situations, and writes a human-readable, less proprietary format.
 - YACYAML is for iOS and Mac OS X.